What’s the secret to longer life… never smoking, avoiding alcohol, a nutritious diet?

 “At Trail Ridge Home Care, we encourage our clients to be as active as possible – even those with limited mobility – because it will help them maintain their independence for as long as possible,” she said.
 “Staying active can make it easier for seniors to bathe, dress, get into and out of a chair and move around the house or neighborhood.
 It can also help reduce the risk of falls.”

-Goetz added that other studies show regular, moderate physical activity can also ward off detention in older adults.
+Goetz added that show regular, moderate physical activity can also ward off detention in older adults.

 “The bottom line… for seniors, regular physical activity is one of the most important things they can do for their health,” she said.
 “Whether it’s a bike ride, a brisk walk around the block or just keeping up with household chores, exercise can prevent or delay many of the health problems that cause them to become dependent on others.”